Consumer Analysis - Definition, Importance, Steps & Example

 Consumer analysis is the process where information about the consumer is found out from market research like the needs of the consumer, the target market and the relevant demographics so that this information can be used in market segmentation for further steps of market research.
-It is very useful in predicting consumer behaviour.
+It is very useful in predicting consumer behavior.

 Objectives of consumer analysis are to find out information about:

-• Benefit gained by the consumers: These include functional benefits, psychological benefits, high and low involvement benefits depending on the products, and user & purchaser benefit depending on whether it is a B2B or B2C customer.
+These include functional benefits, psychological benefits, high and low involvement benefits depending on the products, and user & purchaser benefit depending on whether it is a B2B or B2C customer.

-• Market customer: A market is the group of customers who gain the same benefit from a product.
+A market is the group of customers who gain the same benefit from a product.
 Market can be undifferentiated or differentiated.
 In case of differentiated markets, market segmentation can be based on geographic, demographic or psychological segmentation.
 Whichever the market is, it has to be homogeneous, consistent, executable and profitable.